- Application layer: what each agent can do once running (operation surface, credentials, safety controls)

 - AWS IAM roles via service accounts (IRSA), where tools assume per-connector roles.
 See IAM Best Practices.

-- End-user delegated identity, where each userβs own OAuth tokens authorize the call (so audit trails attribute actions to the right human)
+- End-user delegated identity, where each user’s own OAuth tokens authorize the call (so audit trails attribute actions to the right human)

-For self-hosted deployments, create a Kubernetes secret with your LLM provider keys and reference it via envFromSecretKeys in your Helm values rather than passing keys as --set flags.
+envFromSecretKeys in your Helm values rather than passing keys as --set flags.
 See Self-Hosted Kubernetes for the canonical setup.

 Network boundary

 xpander self-hosted environments make outbound connections only.
 The control plane never initiates traffic into your cluster; the data plane (where every task runs) lives entirely inside your VPC, data center, or air-gapped network.
-Your firewall only needs egress on port 443 to xpanderβs control plane.
-No inbound rules.
+Your firewall only needs egress on port 443 to xpander’s control plane.
+No inbound rules.| Option | Target | Notes |

 | Public TLS | 15.197.85.80, 166.117.85.46 | Encrypted over public internet |